google/dotty/README.md

 Several sample projects are provided.

  - examples/star_catalog: filters a large CSV file with nearby star systems
- - examples/custom_io: filter a proprietary file format
+ - examples/tagging: use a custom query format

 ## License and Copyright